Ximronno/BanKickGUI/README.md

 # BanKickGUI
-Simple admin panel with kick and ban
+Simple admin panel with kick and ban with all text configurable
+# Commands
+### /bangui
+-  Opens a GUI to easily ban or kick players that are online
+-  Requires permission: bangui.use